Create games that will change the world.

 Politics and International Relations

-Select 4 elective courses towards the required 288 units.
+Select 4 elective courses (48 units) towards the required 288 units.
 These courses may be selected from either faculty (Arts, Business and Law or Faculty of Science, Health, Education and Engineering.

 * The number of elective courses may vary depending on the minor combinations chosen.